EmployeeIssues.comU.S. Employee Rights in Plain English

 National Labor Relations Board (NLRB)

 The NLRB protects your union rights under the National Labor Relations Act of 1935, and investigates unfair labor practices of employers and unions.
-Its site includes resources for researching the Act, unfair labor practices and related matters.
+Its site includes resources for researching the Act, unfair labor practices, right to work and related matters.

 Occupational Safety and Health Administration (OSHA)